Keeping the litter box and litter liners clean goes a long way toward seeing your cat happy and healthy.

 To get the most out of your liners, we recommend cleaning them with mild dish soap and water weekly or monthly — yes, you just need to wash your liner at least once a month.
 Be sure to let the liner dry before putting it back in the box, though, and replace it when it shows signs of fraying, tearing, or excessive odor.

 When gently washed and properly cared for, the best litter box liners can last much longer than thin plastic liners.
-And remember that liners make life much easier for you.
+And remember that liners make life easier for you.
 But if your cat just isn't a liner kind of pet, don't sweat it.
 Our seamless boxes and smooth bottoms make scooping and cleaning easier for you anyway.